The Spiritual Centre.co.uk

 Bruce Clifton

-It is the rowan tree that takes us into the winter solstice, the second of the twenty-five units that make up the five aicme of Ogham Tree Lore.
-This tradition serves as the foundation for a more widely accepted Celtic tree lore.
+It is the Rowan tree that takes us into the Winter Solstice, the second of the twenty-five units that make up the five aicme of Ogham Tree Lore.
+This tradition forms the foundation of what later became a more widely recognised body of Celtic tree lore, marking a clear transition point within the annual cycle.

-The Druids' biscuit, said to have fed the world and enhanced clear vision, was a gift from them to whomever they deemed worthy.
-This gift represented the world; the stag's antlers are said to have carried it as a symbol of strength and renewal, connecting the earthly realm with the divine.
-The Druids created their own groves and formed communities within them.
-The Druids would visit their parishioners during their times of need, leaving them with food parcels or even a piece of coal, all without leaving any trace of their presence, except for the evidence left by their animals.
+The Druid’s biscuit, said to have fed the world and enhanced clear vision, was gifted only to those deemed worthy.
+It represented the world itself, carried symbolically by the stag’s antlers as a sign of strength, renewal, and the link between earth and the divine.
+Druids formed groves as living communities and would visit those in need, leaving food or fuel without revealing themselves, save for the signs left by animals.

 The Spiritual Centre